Driver known for STAYUMBL plate taken to jail, ordered to turn over driver's license

 Users on Reddit have questioned her motive and called her the "ultimate scam artist."

-Prosecutors told ABC11 that they are working with the Department of Insurance to see whether Mems is invovled in any financial schemes.
+Prosecutors told ABC11 that they are working with the Department of Insurance to see whether Mems is involved in any financial schemes.

 "We certainly don't know if that's going on, but there is a pattern here that is concerning," District Attorney Lorrin Freeman said.
 "One that we feel like needs to be investigated."